-The emblems used by these people very much resembled the emblems of our society, several tokens of which have been found of late years in pulling down ruined monasteries.
-It is much to be wished, that those noblemen, &c. on whose estates ancient abbeys stand, would, on all occasions of pulling down or repairing, give instructions to their workmen, to preserve with care any antique marks, characters, or emblems they may find.4 whose business it was to put a private mark upon the materials as they came out of the hands of the workmen, whether in the Tyrian quarries, the forest of Lebanon, or the clayey ground between Succoth and Zeredatha, that every man's work might be known, and the materials put together with greater accuracy, when they were brought to the holy city of Jerusalem.
-These marks consisted of certain mathematical figures-the square, the cross, the level, and the perpendicular, differently modified, which King Solomon directed to be used for the above purpose, and have since been denominated the Freemason's secret alphabet.
+The emblems used by these people very much resembled the emblems of our Society, several tokens of which have been found of late years in pulling down ruined monasteries.
+It is much to be wished, that those noblemen, &c., on whose estates ancient abbeys stand, would, on all occasions of pulling down or repairing, give instructions to their workmen, to preserve with care any antique marks, characters, or emblems they may find.

+4 The above observations have been illustrated under my own eye.
+At the building of King Solomon's Temple, according to our traditions, certain persons were appointed, called mark-men, whose business it was to put a private mark upon the materials as they came out of the hands of the workmen, whether in the Tyrian quarries, the forests of Lebanon, or the clayey ground between Succoth and Zeredatha, that every man's work might be known, and the materials put together with greater accuracy, when they were brought to the Holy City of Jerusalem.
+These marks consisted of certain mathematical figures-the square, the cross, the level, and the perpendicular, differently modified, which King Solomon directed to be used for the above purpose, and have since been denominated the Freema-son's secret alphabet.
 The same system was transmitted by the Dionysian architects; and was used by the expert Freemasons who built the noble religious edifices of this and other European nations.
-In the summer of 1841, I visited the ruins of Kirkstead Abbey, in company with an eminent practical architect, Brother Nicholson of Lincoln; and we found numerous detached wrought stones scattered about which showed the architectural character of the building.
-In a paper read before the Society of Antiquaries, by G. Goodwin, junior.
-Esq., in the same year, the author says, that about three years' previous, his attention was first drawn to the fact, that " the stones, both inside and outside various ancient buildings in England, bore, in many cases, a peculiar symbol or mark, which was evidently the work of the original builders."
-It immediately occurred to him that these marks, if collected and compared, might assist in connecting the various bands of operatives who, under the protection of the church-mystically united-spread themselves over Europe during the middle ages, and are known as the Freemasons. " In length these marks vary from two to seven inches.
-They are formed by a single line slightly indented; and consist chiefly of crosses, known masonic symbols, emblems of eternity, and of the Trinity, the double triangle, the trowel, the square, &c.
-The fish, a well-known and much-used symbol of our Saviour in the early Christian church, occurs frequently both in England and France."
-In perfect conformity with this doctrine, the marks on the wrought stones at Kirkstead were of precisely the same character; and every stone had its private mark. - EDITOR. н 5 such things were deposited.
+In the summer of 1841, I visited the ruins of Kirkstead Abbey, in company with an eminent practical architect, Brother Nicholson, of Lincoln; and we found numerous detached wrought stones scattered about which showed the architectural character of the building.
+In a paper read before the Society of Antiquaries, by G. Goodwin, Junior, Esq., in the same year, the author says, that about three years previous, his attention was first drawn to the fact, that "the stones, both inside and outside various ancient buildings in England, bore, in many cases, a peculiar symbol or mark. which was evidently the work of the original builders."
+It immediately occurred to him that these marks, if collected and compared, might assist in connecting the various bands of operatives who, under the protection of the church-mystically united-spread themselves over Europe during the middle ages, and are known as the Freemasons.
+"In length these marks vary from two to seven inches.
+They are formed by a single line slightly indented; and consist chiefly in crosses, known masonic symbols, emblems of eternity, and of the Trinity, the double triangle, the trowel, the square, &c.
+The fish, a well-known and much-used symbol of our Saviour in the early Christian Church, occurs frequently both in England and France."
+In perfect conformity with this doctrine, the marks on the wrought stones of Kirkstead were of precisely the same character; and every stone had its private mark.-Editor.

+There are double walls, or hollow pillars, in which such things were deposited.
 Few men will be at the expense of digging to the foundations of such buildings, where valuable marks and curious inscriptions might be found on the foundation, or what was called the angle-stone, which formed a perfect cube.
-This was a very ancient custom: the unbelieving Jews accused our Saviour of having stolen the mystic words, the Tetragrammaton, or Urim and Thummim, from the foundation of the temple at Jerusalem, which they said he carried concealed about him, whereby he was enabled to work his miracles.
+This was a very ancient custom: the unbelieving Jews accused our Saviour of having stolen the mystic words, the Tetragrammaton, or Urim and Thummim, from the foundation of the Temple at Jerusalem, which they said he carried concealed about him, whereby he was enabled to work his miracles.